erikknorren/nuxt3-starter/README.md

 app.vue is the root component of your app.
 Every page using Nuxt 3 file based routing will be rendered inside the NuxtPage component.
 You can also place components or html here that is shared across the app, such as a navbar.
 Some page meta tags are also set here, using the useHead() composable.
 For example, the title and favicon.

-Do note the setup property in the script tag, this is used to write our Vue 3 code in the composition API style.
-This style is modular and is closer to vanilla Javascript than the options API style.
+Do note the setup property in the script tag, this is used to write our Vue 3 code in the Composition API style.
+This style is modular and is closer to vanilla Javascript than the Options API style.

-You can read more about the composition API [here](https://v3.vuejs.org/guide/composition-api-introduction.html).
+You can read more about the Composition API [here](https://v3.vuejs.org/guide/composition-api-introduction.html).

 ### pages/index.vue